pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction to Volume I

-Volume I: Foundation & Philosophy establishes the philosophical and strategic foundation for the The Legacy Codexâ€”a multi-generational business enterprise designed to generate $10M+ in annual revenue while preserving and growing wealth across 365 years.
+Volume I: Foundation & Philosophy establishes the philosophical and strategic foundation for the Legacy Codexâ€”a multi-generational business enterprise designed to generate $10M+ in annual revenue while preserving and growing wealth across 365 years.

 This volume is not theoretical philosophyâ€”it is practical architecture.
 Every principle, every framework, every system connects directly to operational decisions, legal structures, and family governance protocols detailed in subsequent volumes.
 Volume I provides the foundation upon which all other systems rest.